Alfresco/docs-alfresco/process-automation/latest/model/connectors/content.md

 ## Create a content connector task

+Content connectors are stored separately in the palette from other connectors.
 To create a content connector:

 1. Sign into the Modeling Application and open a project and process.